JohnnyToumieh/GameProject/README.md

 # GameProject

-This is a repository of 435 Lab project which consist of 2 games.
+This is a repository of 435 lab project which consist of 2 games.

 Game 1 - Aqua clean:
 The player (SpongeBob) has to move around the screen to collect items that increase